Use guides when you need practical help. For product news and essays, see the Blog.

 A practical six-step playbook for turning a shoebox of inherited family photos into an organized, captioned archive that relatives can actually use.

-When you have a box of 200, 500, or 1,000+ old photos, the right approach is triage first, batch process second, and curate third.
-Here is how to work through a large collection efficiently.
+When you have a box of 200, 500, or 1,000+ old photos, the digitization step is the real time commitment.
+Here is how to triage, set up a scanning station, and batch scan and restore efficiently.

 CollaborationSharing & Family Vaults